Writing Center FAQ – for Faculty and Administration – August 2016

 Q: How are tutors chosen?

 A: Tutors are accepted into the program based on a professor’s recommendation, a writing sample, and letter of application, as well as interview process.
 We do not hire everyone who applies.
+If you have students who you think would be good tutors, have them get in touch with me, or simply apply in the spring (usually I send out a call for recommendations to faculty around February or March).

 Q: How are the tutors trained?